Can Foreigners Own Property in the Philippines?

 There has been a long-standing debate whether Philippine laws should be changed to accommodate and expand foreign ownership in the country.
 Most of the advocates of the proposal are arguing that lifting the restrictions on foreign ownership would eventually result in more investments from overseas.
 However, those who are against it would dispute such claims stating that business ventures from foreign investors are not dependent on property ownership and invoke the importance of national patrimony.
 Given the mentioned restrictions on foreign ownership of land, do you think it is enough to preserve our national patrimony?
 And given that some of our neighboring countries such as Malaysia, Taiwan, Singapore, and Thailand opened up and allowed foreigners to own land in their territory, do you think that the Philippines should do the same?

-If you are interested in buying real estate property and have questions about the legality of owning such, you may contact us to get more information about this matter.
+If you are interested in buying real estate property and have questions about the legality of owning such, read our guide.
+If you’re ready to buy, let’s fast track your search using this form.